solpressplugins/solpress-pay/readme.txt

 Solana Pay for Woocommerce websites.
 Permissionless, open source, and fast payments.
 Funded by the Solana Foundation.

 == Description ==
 Allows for Solana Pay Payment Gateway on Woocommerce Stores.
-Currently supports USDC on Solana and popular Solana wallets.
+Currently supports USDC on Solana, or add any SPL (Solana Program Library) token to plugin settings.
+Supports all major Solana wallets like Phantom, Brave, or xNFT Backpack.

-Adds a connect wallet button to the checkout page, after connecting wallet, users may pay in USDC token on Solana after clicking on Solana Pay button.
+Adds a connect wallet button to the checkout page, after connecting wallet, users may pay in USDC (or other token) on Solana after clicking on Solana Pay button.

 == Installation ==